jxtin/Lec-Helper/README.md

 Here are the python codes for automated lecture notes generator extension "Earlens"

-Python Library Requirements for this codes are
+Python Library Requirements for this codes are:-

 requests